Multiplicative properties of Quinn spectra: Axioms

-\begin{example} Given a chain complex $C$, let $\A_C$ be the $\Z$-graded category whose objects in dimension $n$ are the elements of $C_n$, with a unique morphism from every object of $\A$ to every object of higher dimension. $i$ is multiplication by $-1$ and the object $\emptyset_n$ is the 0 element in $C_n$.
-The boundary map is a 1-morphism. \end{example}
+\begin{example} Given a chain complex $C$, let $\A_C$ be the $\Z$-graded category whose objects in dimension $n$ are the elements of $C_n$.
+There is a unique morphism $a\to b$ whenever $\dim a< \dim b$; these are the only non-identity morphisms. $i$ is multiplication by $-1$ and the object $\emptyset_n$ is the 0 element in $C_n$. \end{example}

-\begin{example} Let $\A_{\mathrm{STop}}$ be the category whose objects in dimension $n$ are the $n$-dimensional oriented topological manifolds with boundary (with an empty manifold of dimension $n$ for every $n$); the morphisms which preserve dimension are the orientation-preserving inclusions and the morphisms which increase dimension are the inclusions with image in the boundary.
-The involution $i$ reverses the orientation, and $\emptyset_n$ is the empty manifold of dimension $n$.
-Again, the boundary map is a 1-morphism. \end{example}
+\begin{example} Let $\A_{\mathrm{STop}}$ be the category defined as follows.
+The objects of dimension $n$ are the $n$-dimensional oriented compact topological manifolds with boundary (with an empty manifold of dimension $n$ for each $n$); in order to ensure that $\A_\STop$ is a small category we assume in addition that each object of $\A_\STop$ is a subspace of some ${\mathbb R}^m$.
+The non-identity morphisms are the continuous monomorphisms $\iota:M\rightarrow N$ with $\dim M<\dim N$ and $\iota(M)\subset \partial N$.
+The involution $i$ reverses the orientation, and $\emptyset_n$ is the empty manifold of dimension $n$. \end{example}